svrana/go-connect-middleware/README.md

 This repository holds [connect Go](https://github.com/bufbuild/connect-go) Middlewares: interceptors, helpers and utilities.

-This is a derived work of [go gRPC middleware](https://github.com/grpc-ecosystem/go-grpc-middleware).
+This is a derived work of [go gRPC middleware](https://github.com/grpc-ecosystem/go-grpc-middleware), specifically the v2 branch.

 ## Interceptors